 One of the first things that I decided to do was to make a morning routine.
-I knew that if I wanted to rewire my brain and transform my life, I’d have to start every single day right.
+I knew that if you want to transform your life, the best place to start, is to start your day right each morning.

-I knew it wasn’t a coincidence that every single billionaire, successful inventor, and serial entrepreneur started their day with a morning routine, so I figured that it would be a good place to start.
+I knew it wasn’t a coincidence that every single billionaire, best selling author, and serial entrepreneur started their day with the perfect morning routine, so I figured that it would be a good place to start.

 I’ve refined this morning routine over the years and still continue to use it (albeit intermittently) to this day.
 I hope that you choose to try it out for a mere 4 weeks—you’ll be shocked at how much it will transform your life.